AkhilHaroldPeter/mariadb-vector-tuning/Readme.md

 - password: `root`
 - database: `vector_test`

+⚠️ Note:
+The `user` and `password` values are placeholders.
+Replace them with your actual MariaDB credentials based on your local setup.

+Make sure to update them in:
+- `README.md` (if you copy commands)
+- `vector_tuner.py` → `DB_CONFIG`

 If your MariaDB runs on a different port or with different credentials, update `DB_CONFIG` in `vector_tuner.py`.

 ### 2) Create the database and tables